wpdevapu/wpdevapu/README.md

 ![I'm Professional WordPress Theme & Plugin Developer](https://raw.githubusercontent.com/wpdvapu/wpdvapu/main/wpdvapusss.png)
 ### Hi there 👋, I'm Shohidul Islam
-#### I'm Professional WordPress Theme & Plugin Developer in Templatemonster marketplace
+#### I'm Professional WordPress Theme & Plugin Developer and Front-end Developer in Templatemonster marketplace

 As a WordPress developer, I have experience creating custom WordPress websites, building custom themes, and developing plugins to add new features and functionality.
 I have a strong understanding of HTML, CSS, JavaScript, and PHP, which allows me to create dynamic and responsive websites that look great on any device.